-Now is the time for strategy and action, say Bates Smart’s workplace strategists, Kellie Payne and Dr Caroline Burns.
+Now is the time for strategy and action, say Kellie Payne, director, Bates Smart, and Dr Caroline Burns, founder, Workplace Revolution.
 And it all begins with asking the right questions.

 April 6th, 2021